kaiwen-wang/gt-subleaser/README.md

 add an X on the menus for mobile, and don't open the grid when the menu is open Make the "X" appear when the menu is selected
-A little bit of better data validation on the upload page Check supabase security rules so I don't get spammed Make it possible for people to disable listings.
+A little bit of better data validation on the upload page Check supabase security rules so I don't get spammed (X) probably fine beacuse backend api routes apparently you can break the "number" input by adding in "e" If disabled you can still guess the id X
+Total unique views.
+X
+MAP X

+Make it possible for people to disable listings.
 Maybe through email somehow.
-If disabled you can still guess the id apparently you can break the "number" input by adding in "e" Total unique views.
 Don't leak backend on upload page
+Upload page IMAGES MOVABLE

 Useful features:
-MAP
 Labels for specific rooms
 What floor an apartment building is on
 Upload desc MORE CHARACTERS